THE FRESHFIELDS REPORT

 Adoption of proxy voting guidelines along the lines set forth in this model will give staff and advisors the direction they need to act on systemic issues and ensure that trustees have accounted for the full effect of their stewardship choices.

-For asset owners and managers interested in engaging directly with companies on a system-stewardship basis, TSC provides full-service assistance on shareholder resolutions.
-TSC fully covers the cost of this service.
+For asset owners and managers interested in engaging directly with companies on a system-stewardship basis, TSC provides assistance on shareholder resolutions.

 Guardrails allow investors to establish limits on corporate behaviors that excessively externalize social and environmental costs.
 While guardrails do not replace engagement on specific issues, they can raise minimum performance expectations, providing investors and companies with confidence that financial success at a company must be built on efficiency and innovation, not externalization of social and environmental costs.
 To accomplish this purpose, guardrails should be universalizable, meaningful and measurable.
 Click here for more on the structure and cadence of a guardrail.

 System stewardship involves engagement with companies that do not conform to the guardrails—not divestment, except in special circumstances.
 The primary implementation mechanism for companies that do not conform to a guardrail is engagement and voting against one or more directors.
 The ideas embodied in the Cambridge Principles suggest that investors could decline to provide new capital to such companies and engage in policy advocacy to support legal regimes that impose rules similar to the guardrails.

 TSC and two Cambridge University institutions, the Center for the Study of Existential Risk and the Intellectual Forum at Jesus College, have worked with multiple experts to pilot a set of Guardrails.
 These are exemplary, illustrating the type of universalizable rule that could be promoted by shareholders.
 For example, one guardrail would prohibit the opening of new oil and gas fields (because a Paris-aligned carbon budget is completely covered by current fields).
 The example is not meant to suggest that shareholders should also not be advocating for the wind-down of some current production, only that the expert panel did not develop a sufficiently universalizable rule for such wind-downs.